 #Fix 2: Force Spotlight to Re-Index Your Drive

 This is the most reliable fix.
-You temporarily add your drive to Spotlight’s Privacy exclusion list, which triggers a complete index rebuild when you remove it.
-The whole process takes 15 to 30 minutes on a typical Mac, and it’s non-destructive — no data is deleted.
+You temporarily add your drive to Spotlight’s Privacy exclusion list, which triggers a full index rebuild when you remove it.
+The rebuild takes 15 to 30 minutes on a typical Mac and is non-destructive.
+No files get deleted.

-On macOS Ventura or Sonoma: Go to Apple menu > System Settings, click Siri & Spotlight, then scroll to Spotlight Privacy.
+On macOS Ventura, Sonoma, or Sequoia: Go to Apple menu > System Settings, click Siri & Spotlight, then scroll to Spotlight Privacy.

 Click the + button and add your main drive (usually “Macintosh HD”).
-Wait 10 seconds, then select the drive and click - to remove it.
+Wait 10 seconds, select the drive, then click − to remove it.
+Spotlight starts rebuilding immediately.
+CPU drops back to baseline once the rebuild finishes.

-On macOS Monterey or earlier: Go to System Preferences > Spotlight > Privacy and follow the same add-then-remove steps.
+On macOS Monterey or earlier: Go to System Preferences > Spotlight > Privacy and follow the same add-then-remove sequence.

 #Fix 3: Stop and Restart Spotlight via Terminal

-If Fix 2 doesn’t help, you can stop the mds process via Terminal and then restart it.
-This clears any corrupted state without rebuilding the entire index.
+If Fix 2 doesn’t help, stop the mds process via Terminal and reload it.
+This clears corrupted state without erasing the entire index.

 Open Finder > Applications > Utilities > Terminal.
 Type the following command and press Enter: